Shida18719/desk-hq/README.md

 ## Sign Up Page

-* Allows user to an create account.
+* The page where user is able to create an account.

 ![](./READMEimages/sign-up-page.png)

 ## Login Page

-* Allows user to login into their account.
+* The page where user can login into their account.

 ![](./READMEimages/sign-in.png)